SMSPIRITUALITY—MEDIA

 What it isn't

 The Brahma Sūtras are not a popular text.
-They are read by paṇḍitas, by specialists in Indian philosophy, and by serious students of Vedānta who are working through the commentarial tradition.
-Almost no reader encounters them directly; almost every reader encounters one of the bhāṣyas instead — usually Śaṅkara's, since the Advaita sub-school has been the most consequential in the modern Western reception of Hinduism.
-The aphorisms themselves are also not, in any practical sense, an entry point for the contemporary seeker.
+They are read by paṇḍitas, specialists in Indian philosophy, and serious students of Vedānta working through the commentarial tradition.
+Almost no reader encounters them directly.
+Almost every reader encounters one of the bhāṣyas instead, usually Śaṅkara's, since the Advaita sub-school has been the most consequential in the modern Western reception of Hinduism.
+The aphorisms are not an entry point for the contemporary seeker.
 The Bhagavad Gītā is the more accessible doorway, the principal Upaniṣads the natural next step, and the Brahma Sūtras the destination one arrives at only after considerable time inside the tradition.
-The text matters more for what it organised than for what it directly transmits — without it, the centuries-long Vedānta commentarial dispute would have had no common ground to disagree about, and the advaita recognition that reaches the contemporary non-duality reader through Ramana Maharshi and the modern teachers would have arrived without the philosophical scaffolding that the long bhāṣya tradition has, almost invisibly, propped underneath it.
+The text matters more for what it organised than for what it directly transmits.
+Without it, the centuries-long Vedānta commentarial dispute would have had no common ground to disagree about, and the advaita recognition that reaches the contemporary non-duality reader through Ramana Maharshi and the modern teachers would have arrived without the philosophical scaffolding the long bhāṣya tradition has, almost invisibly, propped underneath it.